OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

-The individual or corporation submitting the film warrants that he/she is authorized to commit the film to at least two screenings at any time during the 2015 Nashville Film Festival (NaFF) - April 16-25, 2015.
-Selected entries must send festival screening copy on DCP or Quicktime file (for shorts).
+The individual or corporation submitting the film warrants that he/she is authorized to commit the film to at least two screenings at any time during the 2016 Nashville Film Festival (NaFF) - April 14-23, 2015.
+Selected entries must send festival screening copy on DCP or ProRes 422 file (for shorts under 15 minutes).
 You MUST also send a BluRay backup for exhibition in case something goes wrong with a digital file.

 Every possible care will be taken with entries while in our possession, however, we cannot accept responsibility for loss, damage or additional charges incurred en route, or due to normal wear and tear, or due to equipment failure.
 Do NOT send original prints or master copies.
 Additionally, NaFF is held harmless from any and all claims, liabilities, losses, damages, and expenses which may be incurred by reason of any claim involving copyright, trademark, credits, publicity or screening of any film.